interledger/rfcs/0000-stream/0000-stream.md

 Streams are given numerical IDs.
 Client-initiated streams are given odd numbers starting with 1 and server-initiated streams are given even numbers starting with 2 (this is used to avoid collisions if both endpoints open streams at the same time).

-Endpoints can limit the number of concurrently active incoming streams by adjusting the maximum stream ID and communicating that limit to the other endpoint.
+Endpoints can limit the number of concurrently active incoming streams by adjusting the maximum stream ID and communicating that limit to the other endpoint using a `ConnectionMaxStreamId` frame.
+Implementations SHOULD use a default max stream ID of 20, which allows each endpoint to open up to 10 concurrent streams.

 ### 3.4.
 Exchange Rates

 A critical function of Interledger Transport Protocols is to determine the path exchange rate and handle any changes in the rate.
 STREAM packets include a minimum acceptable amount in ILP Prepare packets and the amount that arrived at the other endpoint in the Fulfill or Reject packet.
+Senders SHOULD judge amounts and prices only in their own units using the calculated path exchange rate, because destination units can be manipulated by the receiver (by using a connector with an exchange rate they control).

 Implementations SHOULD use the ratio of the amount that arrived at the remote endpoint and the amount sent to determine the path exchange rate.
 They MAY send an unfulfillable test packet when the connection is initiated to estimate the path exchange rate.